peterhinch/micropython-async/v3/docs/SCHEDULE.md

 themseleves with it.
 It is documented for those wishing to modify the code and for those wanting to perform scheduling in synchronous code.

-It is a closure whose creation accepts a time specification for future events.
-Each subsequent call is passed the current time and returns the number of seconds to wait for the next event to occur.
+It is a closure whose creation accepts a time specification for future triggers.
+When called it is passed a time value in seconds since the epoch.
+It returns the number of seconds to wait for the next trigger to occur.
+It stores no state.

 It takes the following keyword-only args.
 A flexible set of data types are accepted namely [time specifiers](./SCHEDULE.md#41-time-specifiers).
 Valid